pe-day-oslo-2024-10-09/workshop/README.md

    cd first-score
    ```

-2. Review the score file:
+2. Review the Score file:
    ```
    cat score.yaml | yq
    ```
 > [!TIP]
 > `yq` will give you nice syntax highlighted output of YAML files and will also validate your YAML is correct.
 See [yq Docs](https://mikefarah.gitbook.io/yq).

 3. Create a new application to deploy out workload in:
    ```